 Tableau Table down then across

 It will apply the first function for each row in a column and then go to the next column.

-It will calculate from the first row to end row in a Pane or group.
+The Pane down then down calculations will calculate from the first row to the end row in a Pane or group.

-As we said before, use your own dimension to compute the table calculation.
-From the below screenshot, it is applying the FIRST function for each quarter.
+As we said before, use your own dimension to compute the calculation.
+Here, it applies the FIRST function for each quarter.

-Here, the FIRST function is calculated for each quarter and segment.
+The FIRST function calculates each quarter and segment.

-Here, the FIRST function is applied for each year and segment.
+Here, the FIRST function applies for each year and segment.